-The company also aims to keep revenues and profits on the rise by keeping its operations lean and nimble, an important factor in thin-margin distribution industries.
-Towards that end, Cardinal Health has conducted some cost-cutting programs such as asset divestitures in recent years.
-In 2012 the company began overhauling the medical segment's information technology systems to help improve efficiencies within the division.
-In 2013 it launched another restructuring program to streamline medical distribution operations, including the consolidation of procedure kit facilities and the sale of its sterilization unit in El Paso, Texas.
+Cardinal Health also aims to keep revenues and profits on the rise by keeping its operations lean and nimble, an important factor in thin-margin distribution industries.
+To that end, Cardinal Health has conducted some cost-cutting programs such as asset divestitures in recent years.
+For example, it sold its physician office business to

 Mergers and Acquisitions